What to Do With Flooded Basements in Virginia Beach

 What to Do With Basement Flooding

 If there is standing water in the basement, it’s a good idea to first turn off power to the area for safety reasons if at all possible.
 Then, determine the source of the water, and, if it’s plumbing related, shut off the water.
 If the sump pump failed, try to get it running again.
 Not all sump pump failures are permanent issues, so it is possible it was just a temporary failure.
 Once the source of the water is cleaned up, call in a professional for cleanup.
 Water in the basement is not to be handled alone.
 That said, even if insurance will not cover the mitigation, many companies will offer advice on the best way to clean up, so it’s useful to call even if professional services will be unaffordable.
+Also, you might want to get a mold test to see if there is mold in the air already from the flooding.

 Are Flooded Basements Covered by Insurance?